lumeland/lume/docs/getting-started/3_config-file.md

 -------|----------|------------
-`src`  | Yes      | The source directory where lume read your files `dest` | Yes      | The destination to output the site `pathPrefix` | No | The path prefix to apply to urls.
-Useful if your site is published in a subfolder `dev`  | No       | Build the site in development mode or not.
+`src`  | Yes      | The source directory where lume read your files `dest` | Yes      | The destination to output the site `location` | No | The base location where the site will be published.
+Useful to generate absolute urls or if your site is published in a subfolder like `https://oscarotero.github.io/lume/`
+`dev`  | No       | Build the site in development mode or not.
 It's `false` by default and you can use `--dev` flag to set to true
-`url`  | No       | The base url to apply to absolute urls, for example `http://example.com`.

 ## Installing plugins